Movatterモバイル変換

 In 2005, the first theatrical feature film Jones directed,The Three Burials of Melquiades Estrada, was presented at the2005 Cannes Film Festival.
 Jones's character speaks both English and Spanish in the film.
 His performance won him theBest Actor Award at Cannes.
 His first film as a director had beenThe Good Old Boys in 1995, a made-for-television movie.

-In 2010 Jones appeared alongsideBen Affleck in the recession dramaThe Company Men.
+In 2010, Jones appeared alongsideBen Affleck in the recession dramaThe Company Men.
 The film premiered at theSundance Film Festival, where early reviews praised Jones's performance as "pitch-perfect".[20]
-Jones had a role in theMarvel Studios film,Captain America: The First Avenger (2011).[21]
+Jones playedColonel Chester Phillips in theMarvel Studios film,Captain America: The First Avenger (2011).[21]
 He also directed, produced and co-starred with Samuel L. Jackson in an adaptation ofThe Sunset Limited (2011).

 Personal life

 Jones was married to Kate Lardner, the niece of screenwriter and journalistRing Lardner Jr., from 1971 to 1978.[22]
-He has two children from his second marriage to Kimberlea Cloughley, the daughter ofPhil Hardberger, former mayor of San Antonio.[23]
+He has two children, Austin and Victoria, from his second marriage to Kimberlea Cloughley, who is the daughter ofPhil Hardberger, a former mayor of San Antonio.[23]
 On March 19, 2001, he married his third wife, Dawn Laurel.[24][25]

 Acting credits and accolades